TemirlanNuptollaev/CounterForTop100/README.md

 <h1>CounterForTop100</h1>

-<h1>CounterForTop100</h1>
-This app counts the number of participants and sorts by votes.
-It is needed in order to reveal the bests students.
+This app counts the number of participants on the site and sorts of votes.
+It is needed in order to reveal the bests students

 The following libraries were used in the project:
 <br>